OBOAcademy/obook/docs/tutorial/pull-requests.md

 - Explain **why** this PR exists
 - Make it clear how it does what it sets out to do.
 E.g., Does it edit the ontology-edit.owl file?
 Does it edit another file(s)?
 - What was your motivation for the chosen solution?
-- Use screenshots to demonstrate what has changed
+- Use screenshots to demonstrate what has changed.
+See [How to guide on creating screenshots](../howto/screendshot.md)

 _Example_: